-Prerequisite: Media Arts I-Intro to Media Arts
+Prerequisite: Media Arts I-Intro to Media Arts Corequisites: This course is paired with Digital Media II

 The goal of this course is to provide an introduction to Adobe Photoshop and prepare students for a career in the field of creative digital media.
 Students will work towards earning the Adobe Certified Professional in Photoshop credential.
 Students will learn the fundamental concepts and features needed to master the program.
 Students will also learn the elements and principles of design, learn how to think like a designer, and create works to include in a professional portfolio.